Top 45+ Flutter Interview Questions And Answers

 Ans:

 The pubspec.yaml file in Flutter defines project metadata, dependencies, and other configurations.
-It specifies the project’s name, version, and description and lists all required dependencies.
+It specifies the project’s name, version, and description, and lists all required dependencies.
 This file is essential for managing project dependencies and ensuring consistent development environments.
+Additionally, it handles other configurations such as asset declarations, environment constraints, and package versions, which are crucial for maintaining the integrity and functionality of the project.

-54. Describe the difference between the main() function and the runApp() function in Flutter.
+54. What are the difference between the main() function and the runApp() function in Flutter.

 Ans: